 There are many, many delicious options:

-- Serve it with potatoes, carrots, and cabbage.
+- Serve it with garlic roasted potatoes, brown sugar roasted carrots, and cabbage.

 - Shred-it and make Reuben Sandwiches or go a step further and make a Reuben Grilled Cheese.